 |5-room||From S$11,000||From S$26,000|

-For condominiums, renovation prices are usually higher due to the strict restrictions and guidelines which renovation contractors have to adhere to.
-For instance, most condominiums require contractors to provide lift paddings, and restrict renovation work to certain time periods in the day.
+For condominiums, renovation prices are usually higher due to the strict restrictions which renovation contractors have to adhere to.
+For instance, most condominiums require contractors to provide lift paddings and restrict renovation work to certain time periods in the day.
 Moreover, the floor space and ceiling heights may differ greatly between different estates.
 However, you may be able to save money as well if your condominium already comes with essential fittings!

 Why is the difference between new and resale property renovation so big?